ElijahLeeMorgan/JobMarket/docs/project_charta_template.md

 -->
 ### Goals
 <!--- TODO Subject to change, Python is slow. -->
-- Find the best matches according to: similarity of the degree to the job, salary, workload and contract type.
+- Find the best matches according to: similarity of the degree to the job, salary and filter for workload percentage, salary and contract type.
-- Factors declaring the best match: Skill matching requierments in %, Jobs.ch lisiting order, salary (descending) -- based on weights 0.6*score + 0.3*min_salary + 0.1*max_salary
+- Factors declaring the best match: Skill matching requierments in %, salary difference from the desired salary (descending) -- based on weights 0.96*score + 0.04*difference
 - Runtime of 10 seconds or less.
 - Application size under 50mb.
 <!--- TODO Change this ^^^ -->
-- Predict salaries within 10,000 CHF per year.
+- Predict salaries within 20,000 CHF per year.

 ### Out of Scope
 - Providing benefits/services to employers and schools.